 Enhances problem-solving skills for pre-calculus by having students work with a facilitator to strengthen their skills in critical thinking via group problem sessions in pre-calculus and its applications.
 Prerequisite: TMATH 120, which must be taken concurrently Credit/no-credit only.
+View course details in MyPlan: TMATH 158

-TMATH 159 Calculus Collaborative Learning Seminar (1, max.
+TMATH 159 Calculus I Collaborative Learning Seminar (1, max.
 3)

-Enhances problem-solving skills for calculus by having students work with a facilitator to strengthen their skills in critical thinking via group problem sessions in calculus and its applications.
-Prerequisite: TMATH 124 which must be taken concurrently.
+Enhances problem-solving skills for Calculus I by having students work with a facilitator to strengthen their skills in critical thinking via group problem sessions on Calculus I topics and applications.
+Prerequisite: TMATH 124, which must be taken concurrently.
 Credit/no-credit only.
+View course details in MyPlan: TMATH 159